Casino Cruises in Florida

 Today if you want to have a “flutter” in the Sunshine State then you have a limited number of options including:

-• lotteries like the Florida State Lottery and inter-state lotteries like Powerball
+- lotteries like the Florida State Lottery and inter-state lotteries like Powerball

-• at pari-mutuel facilities like horse racing tracks, jai alai frontons and cardrooms
+- at pari-mutuel facilities like horse racing tracks, jai alai frontons and cardrooms

-• in gambling casinos on land owned by Native American tribes (Seminole and Miccosukee) and
+- in gambling casinos on land owned by Native American tribes (Seminole and Miccosukee) and

-• on casino cruise boats in International waters
+- on casino cruise boats in International waters

-As yet there is no online gambling in Florida.
+As yet, there is no online gambling in Florida.

-Typical Casino Cruise Intineraries in Florida
+Typical Casino Cruise Itineraries in Florida

-Passengers can then participate in a whole host of Las Vegas style casino games including Blackjack, Roulette, Poker, Craps, Mini Baccarat and traditional slot machines.
+Passengers can then participate in a whole host of Las Vegas-style casino games, including Blackjack, Roulette, Poker, Craps, Mini Baccarat, and traditional slot machines.

 Casino Cruise Prices